AndreuJove/ansible_docker_flask/README.md

 ## Package Crawler description:

-Flask application using Ansible with Docker.
+Flask application using Ansible with Docker in a debian-10 Virtual Machine.